Lorna Day MBACP (Reg.), MSc, FdA

 You will be given an appointment usually within 5 days.
 Next day requests will be met wherever possible.
 I aim to respond to messages and emails as soon as I possibly can within 24 hours.

 Appointments of longer duration are available.
 Extended appointments and costs will be discussed with you to avoid hidden charges.

 There is no obligation to continue following a meeting.
 It is important that you feel comfortable although getting to know each other can take a few sessions.
 In most cases appointments will be weekly but different schedules are also possible.

 Local transport links include rail and bus services all within easy walking distance of my practice in the centre of Albrighton.

-I have a dedicated room for counselling on the ground floor with disabled access.
+I have a dedicated consulting room on the ground floor with disabled access.
 Please do ask me about this to ensure it meets your needs.
 There is secure parking.

 I hold full indemnity and liability insurance.
 I am a registered member of the professional counselling body, the BACP (see above).
-You can obtain verification from www.bacp.co.uk - Check the BACP Register.
+You can obtain verification from www.bacp.co.uk - Search BACP.

-I am also registered with the Information Commissioner's Office (ICO) in keeping with the General Data Protection Regulations 2018.
+I am also registered with the Information Commissioner's Office (ICO) in keeping with the General Data Protection Regulation 2018.

 Maps & Directions

 MON - SUN 8AM - 9PM by appointment.
 No additional charge out of hours.
 Short notice available.